Charles Craig (tenor): Biography

 Craig was born in Shoreditch, London on 3 December 1919.
 His father was labourer James George Craig and his mother Ann Rosina Gardner.
 He was youngest of fifteen siblings.
 Although he had musical leanings in his youth, both his parents died by the time he was thirteen, and in 1940 he joined the army.

-During World War II he performed operatic arias and ballads as part of the Entertainments Unit in India.
+During World War II, he performed operatic arias and ballads as part of the Entertainments Unit in India.
 He married Dorothy Wilson on 11 September 1946 in Bradford and they had 2 children.
-In retirement, he lived at Whitfield, Northamptonshire and on 23 January 1997 he died as a result of a heart attack.
+In retirement, he lived at Whitfield, Northamptonshire and on 23 January 1997, he died as a result of a heart attack.

 Career

 Craig received early encouragement from Sir Thomas Beecham, and sang in his 1952 recording of A Mass of Life by Frederick Delius.
-He was known as one of "the most Italianate of English operatic tenors".
+He was known as one of "the most Italianate of English operatic tenors" and took lessons with Dino Borgioli.
 From 1957 to 1980 he performed leading tenor roles at London's Royal Opera House and English National Opera.
 One of his most famous roles was Verdi's Otello, which he sang in Chicago, Vienna, Berlin, Naples, Munich, Venice, Salzburg, Turin, Lisbon, Düsseldorf.